Toward Self-learning End-to-End Task-Oriented Dialog Systems

-Similar to the dialog model, a pragmatic reward model is expected to be able to judge the quality of agent responses for any new task with limited training examples, and captures the potential to predict the quality of responses to unseen user behaviors.
-To achieve this goal, we propose to follow the pre-training and fine-tuning paradigm to build the reward model, \ie pre-train the reward model using large-scale annotated heterogeneous dialog corpora, then fine-tune the pre-trained reward model with annotated task-specific data.
-The pre-training corpora used in this paper is the same as \citet{peng2020soloist}.
+To boost the model performance with limited annotated task-specific corpora, we propose to follow the pre-training and fine-tuning paradigm to build the reward model, \ie pre-train the reward model using large-scale annotated heterogeneous dialog corpora, then fine-tune the pre-trained reward model with annotated task-specific data using the same training objective.
+The pre-training corpora is Schema dataset \cite{rastogi2019towards}.